Behavioral Medicine (Health Psychology)

 How Can Behavioral Medicine Help?

 Knowing how our bodies are impacted by certain stressors, it is possible to improve our health condition, even if we are already diagnosed with a health problem.
-In fact, some health conditions can be reversed completely with simple behavior changes or by practicing a health regimen that optimizes your physiological functioning.
+In fact, some health conditions can be reversed completely with simple behavior changes or by practicing a health regimen that optimizes your physiological, mental, or emotional functioning.

 Signs and Symptoms of Stress Overload